Skip to main content

 Payers need to fill out the correct tax forms to maintain tax compliance and avoid hefty tax penalties.
 Since W-2 and W-9 forms are filled out for different types of workers and different purposes, misclassification between them is a common mistake.

-The payer must correctly classify the worker as the employer or an independent contractor or freelancer to decide whether W-2 or W-9 needs to be sent to the working individual.
+The payer must correctly classify the worker as the employer, an independent contractor, or a freelancer to decide whether a W-2 or a W-9 needs to be sent to the working individual.

 What is a W-2?